 As you can see, I have a wide range of fandoms.
 I tend to flit from one to the other on occasion, and I'll usually go through phases when I devour anything and everything in a particular fandom on a particular subject.
 More often than not I tend to write stories for that fandom too - but they usually don't make it to completion.
 I will candidly admit that I have a whole host of unfinished stories on my hard drive and I have no idea when or if they will be finished.
 (There are, of course, stories that will never see the light of day because of various reasons).
 But I make it a point never to post any story (at least those which aren't a collection of drabbles or one-shots) that doesn't go from beginning to end within a reasonable amount of time.

 I am passionate, joyful, and confident.
 I strive for excellence in everything I do.
 I've been raised to think outside the box, I prefer to make my own path, and I have the independence and self-assurance to stay true to the oddities that make me my unique self.
-I like animals, and am the proud owner of two absolutely gorgeous French Angora rabbits, named Neville and Luna after two of my favorite Harry Potter characters.
+I like animals, and am the proud owner of two absolutely gorgeous rabbits: a French Angora named Luna and a lop named Joey.
 I love them to bits and I enjoy taking care of them, onerous as the various tasks relating to their upkeep can sometimes be.
 Our family dog Riley is also on my list of favorite beings in the world.

 I am unabashedly a fan of Liverpool Football Club (Red till I'm dead!) as well as a huge, HUGE comic geek.
 My knowledge of comic lore is mainly DC, but I know some Marvel as well.
 I prowl sites like Comicvine, DC Database, and IGN on a regular basis, and I've watched the majority of superhero cartoons from the 1990s and beyond.
-As for live-action superheroes, I follow The Flash and Legends of Tomorrow religiously, and sort of keep up to date with the rest of the CW's shared DC TV universe.
 My comic knowledge is far from complete, but it is quite comprehensive (particularly with certain characters), and it increases every year.
 Also, I have this freaky but cool tendency of intuitively making up or referencing things about DC characters...which I later find out are 100% comic canon.
 Case in point: I was thinking of Koriand'r as a princess of Tamaran long before I found out this was actually the case.
 Personally, I believe this means DC and I are destined to live a long, happy life together.